fossxo/fossxo-gdd/source/technical-design/security.rst

 Game Assets
 -----------
-It is possible a cyber-attacker create a special crafted game asset file that FossXOises a bug in one of the asset loading libraries used by the game.
+It is possible a cyber-attacker create a special crafted game asset file that when loaded by FossXO triggers a bug in one of the asset loading libraries used by the game.
 This type of attack is less probable than attacking a package source as an attacker would have to create an asset where the vulnerable library successfully loads its main content yet provides the attacker some benefit such as running arbitrary code contained in the asset. [#assetattack]_

 Usage of the RustSec Advisory Database should help mitigate this attack by identifying bugs in the asset loading libraries.
 Furthermore, assets provided